Marketing and Technology May Soon Play Bigger Roles in Health Insurance

 The technology/marketing push will help insurers develop new products, perform lead management, quote rates to consumers, improve enrollment, and retain members.
 Maynard says health insurers' future is in these four areas:

 - Real-time and user-friendly online enrollment

-- Analytics that are easy to understand and attract and retain a carrier’s targeted market
+- Using analytics to understand what attracts and retains a carrier's targeted market